vandavilli/My-AIML-Portfolio/Capstone/README.md

 These improvements will contribute to a more accurate and comprehensive analysis of ADEs and PTEs in pharmacovigilance.

+#### Recommendation

+Based on the analysis conducted and considering the real-world scenario where patient safety is of utmost importance, it is recommended to use a combination of techniques for optimal results.
+The following approach can be taken:

+1. **Data Preparation:** Ensure that relevant data has been collected, addressing the class imbalance issue to improve model performance.

+2. **Advanced Technique:** Utilize a more sophisticated technique such as Convolutional Neural Network (CNN) to analyze the pharmacovigilance dataset.
+CNN has shown promising results in accurately identifying positive cases (PTE) and effectively discriminating between positive and negative cases (PTE and ADE).

+3. **Ensemble Learning:** Consider employing ensemble learning techniques, such as combining multiple models like XGBoost and Multinomial Naive Bayes, to leverage the strengths of each algorithm and improve overall performance.

+4. **Regular Model Evaluation:** Continuously evaluate the model's performance using appropriate metrics such as precision, recall, F1 score, and AUC-ROC.
+This ensures that the model maintains a balance between accuracy, precision, and recall, allowing for effective identification of potential therapeutic effects and adverse drug events.

+5. **Iterative Improvement:** Regularly update and refine the model based on new data and emerging patterns.
+This iterative process helps in continuously improving the model's performance and keeping up with evolving pharmacovigilance requirements.

+In summary, in a real-world scenario where patient safety is paramount, it is recommended to employ advanced techniques such as CNN and ensemble learning, while ensuring continuous evaluation and improvement of the model.
+This comprehensive approach aims to accurately identify potential therapeutic effects and adverse drug events, ultimately supporting informed healthcare decisions and prioritizing patient safety.

 #### Outline of the Project

 1. [Exploratory Data Analysis (EDA)](https://github.com/vandavilli/My-AIML-Portfolio/blob/main/Capstone/pv-main/pv_eda.ipynb)